Codeless-Platform/stmBlockly/STMCubeProject/HAL/Keypad/README.md

-# Keypad.c
+# Keypad

-This is a C source file for a simple 4x4 keypad interface.
-It provides functions to initialize the keypad and to get the pressed key.
+Keypad is a library for using matrix style keypads with the Arduino.
+This library is based upon the Keypad Tutorial.
+It was created to promote Hardware Abstraction.
+It improves readability of the code by hiding the GPIO_ReadPin and GPIO_WritePin calls for the user.

 ## Functionality